lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 ## Behavior

-All ownable functions such as `execute(..)`, `setData(..)`, `transferOwnership(..)`, and `renounceOwnership(..)` can be called by the owner and any address that is allowed by the owner conforming to the [LSP20-CallVerification](../universal-profile/lsp0-erc725account.md#lsp20---call-verification) behavior.
+All ownable functions such as `execute(..)`, `setData(..)`, `transferOwnership(..)`, and `renounceOwnership(..)` can be called by the owner and any address allowed by the owner according to the [LSP20-CallVerification](../universal-profile/lsp0-erc725account.md#lsp20---call-verification) behavior.

 If an address calls the `execute(..)` function and is not the owner, the account contract will forward the call to the owner.
 The execution of the function will only continue if the owner returns a specific magic value, indicating that the caller is allowed to execute the function.
 The magic value can also determine if there should be any post-execution check on the owner.
 This same behavior applies to other ownable functions as well.

-The structure allows the account to have a more dynamic and adaptable approach for managing function execution logic, utilizing the **LSP20-CallVerification** standard.
+The structure allows the account to have a more dynamic and adaptable approach for managing function execution logic, using the **LSP20-CallVerification** standard.

 ## Functions